 Dorothy Schiff – New York City’s First Woman Publisher

-With the sensationalist style that Dorothy Schiff spearheaded in the journalism industry, one might actually think that to be as opinionated as her she would have to have come from a poor to a middle-class background because of the strength of her convictions.
+With the sensationalist style that Dorothy Schiff spearheaded in the journalism industry, one might actually think that to be as opinionated as she was, that she came from a poor to a middle-class background because of the strength of her convictions.
 Wrong.

 Schiff actually came from a very wealthy background.
 Born into a family of Republicans that were very well off, she had the right education and mingled with the right social circles.
 In her own words, she considered herself to be first and foremost a socialite and a so-called Republican.

 Schiff was thrown in the Democratic route and became a supporter of the Democratic Party and consequently, Franklin D. Roosevelt.
 Schiff, together with her husband, acquired the New York Post and the rest was history.
-Dorothy Schiff used the newspapers, as an engine to bring her opinion to all of America.
-She later became New York City’s first ever woman publisher.
+Dorothy Schiff used the newspapers, as an engine to bring her opinion to America.
+She later became New York City’s first-ever woman publisher.

 Under Dorothy Schiff, the New York Post prospered and was considered one of the most reputable newspapers at that time.
 Schiff headed the newspaper for 40 years and used the New York Post as a catalyst for all succeeding newspapers to deliver fast hard and truthful news.

 Name: Dorothy Schiff